snaphydroponics/user-guide.snaphydroponics.info/_en/styrobox.md

 boxes of these sizes are used to transport imported grapes from the United States and come from two manufacturers: Styrotek LLC and Aptco.
 LLC.
-They also come in different designs which means that one has to remember that although their sizes are similar their upper and lower halves are does not fit upper and lower halves of other designs.
+They also come in different designs which means that one has to remember that although their sizes are similar their upper and lower halves does not fit with the upper and lower halves of other designs.

 There is also a seasonal influx of styrofoam boxes for imported grapes.
 They are